coagulant/django-twitter-tag/README.rst

 Version 1.0 uses Twitter API 1.1.

 Basic features are limiting numbers of displayed tweets, filtering out replies and retweets.
-Library exposes each tweet ``json`` in template, adding extra attribute: ``html``.
+Library exposes each tweet ``json`` in template, adding extra attributes: ``html`` and ``datetime``.
-It makes urls, hashtags or twitter usernames clickable, juts like you expect them to be.
+First one makes urls, hashtags or twitter usernames clickable, juts like you expect them to be.
+Last one provides python datetime object to ease output in templates.
 Urs are expanded by default.
 Library handles twitter exceptions gracefully, returning last successful response.